broadinstitute/wot/docs/cli_documentation.md

 This would create two files : `val_tmaps_I_1.0.txt` and `val_tmaps_random_1.0.txt`.
+Additionnaly, a validation summary is generated, as a text file.

 They contain the coordinates of respectively the *interpolated* and the *randomly generated* cells at that time point.